 “I certainly dreamed of riding as a career—what girl doesn’t dream of going to the Olympics!” says Amy Cairy.
+Learn what it takes to be involved with marketing in an equine business.

 About 60 percent of Amy’s work time is spent in the office in Massachusetts, putting together ads (like the ones you see in Young Rider) and other promotions.
 She works on sponsorships for riders and shows and with others at W.F.
 Young to introduce new products.